 - King vs. Twin Beds

 One of the first questions you’ll face when deciding on a new mattress is which type of mattress you want to buy.
 There are more mattress types available than ever before, and they each come with their own pros, cons, and distinct features.
 Here’s an overview of the different types of mattresses you’re likely to encounter in your quest for a new sleeping surface.

 When people hear the word “mattress,” they often think of a traditional innerspring mattress.
 More than 60 percent of today’s mattress sales are innerspring mattresses, according to Consumer Reports.
 This popular mattress type is supported by a coil system and usually padded with a softer upholstery material (foam, fiber, or even another layer of coils).

 There is no one standard innerspring mattress.
-You should look at the type of coils, their gauge, and their count to assess which bed is right for you.
+Look at the type of coils, their gauge, and their count to assess which bed is right.

 - Bonnell coils.
 These are considered the oldest and most commonly used type of coil.
 They’re an hourglass shape, and their ends are wrapped around a circular top and bottom for comfort.
 The more tightly coiled center is less responsive so it

 enhances stability.
 The coils are laced together, and this continuous system is known for its balanced body support.

 - Offset coils.
 These are more likely to be found in higher-end mattresses.
 Although they are not shaped much differently than the Bonnell coil, they have squared ends that offer a more durable feel and are less noisy.

 - Marshall/Pocketed coils.
 These barrel-shaped coils are wrapped in a fabric casing.
 (Sometimes the coils are wrapped together; sometimes they’re individually wrapped.)
 They are great for reduced motion transfer and do a good job of letting the body conform to the mattress.